 * A family member includes your partner or dependent children under 18 years of age.

-This information applies to transport accidents on or after 27 November 2007.
-For any queries about the medical excess before this date, please contact the TAC policy team.
+This information applies to transport accidents between 27 November 2007 and 13 February 2018.
+For any queries about the medical excess for earlier accidents, please contact the TAC policy team.

 What is the medical excess?